 - Bulging discs

 - Herniated discs

-- Osteoarthritis in the spine (facet disease)
+- Osteoarthritis in the spine, also called facet disease

 - Spinal fracture or other injury

 Spinal canal stenosis treatment

 Often, spinal stenosis can be managed through a conservative treatment program that includes options such as exercise, massage, hot and/or cold therapy and over-the-counter pain medicine.
 Sometimes, though, neck or back pain is so persistent that your doctor might suggest surgery as an option.

 At Laser Spine Institute, we provide minimally invasive spine surgery that is a safer and effective alternative to traditional open neck and back surgery^.
 By using muscle-sparing techniques, our highly-skilled surgeons are able to access the spine with a less than 1-inch incision.
 This means a streamlined, outpatient experience for our patients.